Māori Trustee

 The Māori Trustee is a statutory corporation sole with perpetual succession in New Zealand.
-They administer, as trustee or agent, Māori land trusts and other Māori entities.
+The Trustee administers, as trustee or agent, Māori land trusts and other Māori entities.

-The Māori Trustee administers about 1,800 Māori land trusts, which is about one third of them.
+The Māori Trustee administers about 1,800 Māori land trusts, which is about one third of such trusts.
 Māori land trusts are a type of legal governance structure by which multiple owners of Māori land can manage their land.
 Under any trust, whether a Māori land trust or a private family trust, one or more people – the "trustees" – are the legal owners of the land or other property, but they have a special obligation to look after this property on behalf of, and for the benefit of, some other person or people, called the "beneficiaries".
 With a Māori land trust, the trustees must manage the land for the benefit of all the owners of the land.

 The role of the Māori Trustee is to provide fair, proper, and prudent administration and management of clients' assets within the principles and obligations of trusteeship and agency and in accordance with the Māori Trustee Act 1953, which established the Māori Trustee and identifies its roles and functions, the Trustee Act 1956, Te Ture Whenua Māori Act 1993, and other applicable legislation.

 The current Māori Trustee is Dr Charlotte Severne, who was appointed in September 2018 by the Minister for Māori Development, Nanaia Mahuta, and reappointed by Willie Jackson in 2021.
 Previous Māori Trustees include Jamie Tuuta from 2011 to 2018, and John Paki, both of whom were appointed by the Minister of Māori Affairs, Pita Sharples.